Prospects for Direct Detection of Black Hole Formation in Neutron Star Mergers with Next-Generation Gravitational-Wave Detectors: Results.

-The ratio of the SNRs in the $f_H$ and $f_M$ bands ($\rho_H$ and $\rho_M$, respectively) are shown in Fig.~\ref{fig:snr} as a function of the mass ratio of the system for two proposed next-generation detectors --- Cosmic Explorer \cite{Reitze:2019iox} and Einstein Telescope \cite{Punturo:2010zz} with triangular configuration.
+The ratio of the SNRs in the $f_H$ and $f_M$ bands ($\rho_H$ and $\rho_M$, respectively) are shown in Fig.~\ref{fig:snr} as a function of the mass ratio of the system for two proposed next-generation detectors---Cosmic Explorer \cite{Reitze:2019iox} and Einstein Telescope \cite{Punturo:2010zz} with triangular configuration.
 For systems where a lower resolution is available, the figure depicts the highest resolution with a marker and the lower resolution as a one-sided errorbar with the endpoint representing the lower resolution.
 It is observed that $\sim80\%$ ($\sim90\%$) of long-lived remnants have a value of $\rho_H/\rho_M$ smaller than 0.05 while it is greater than that for $\sim99\%$ ($\sim95\%$) of BH forming remnants with a CE (ET) detector.
 The robustness of the distinguishability characteristic introduced here, $\rho_H/\rho_M$, is also tested by varying the separating frequency of 4096 Hz between 3800 Hz and 4200 Hz.
 This does not change the qualitative features seen in Fig.~\ref{fig:snr}.
+We emphasize here that our data set spans a very wide range of the physically allowed parameter space and also includes targeted simulations to GW170817 and GW190425 \cite{Nedora:2020hxc, Camilletti:2022jms} and to the known galactic binary systems \cite{Bernuzzi:2015opx}.
+Thus, it can be considered to be a representative sample of the population of binaries in nature as we know it today~\cite{Bauswein:2020aag, Breschi:2021xrx, Perego:2021mkd}.